bobjacobsen/csc-exercises/CSC/GitBisect/index.md

 Reminder: If there's been a correction to this exercise posted, update your local copy via [these instructions](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit?usp=sharing) before proceeding.

-Goal: Gain familiarity with error-finding using bisect, and methods for fixing them.
+Goal: Gain familiarity with error-finding using bisect, and methods for fixing the bad commit.

 First, set up the local environment:
 ```